-Snowboarding's Most Influential International Brands
+Snowboarding's 8 Most Influential International Board Brands

 Like pizza, music, architecture—anything defined by how one makes, or does a thing—snowboarding is done differently all over the world.
 And in recent years many small board brands have popped up in long overlooked geographical corners, offering unique product designed with the regional dialect in mind.

-On the whole, North American snowboarding is defined by innovation and aggressive progression, powerful riding styles, and an endless variety of terrain, with some wacky creativity tossed in.
+On the whole, North American snowboarding has long been defined by innovation and aggressive progression, powerful riding styles, and an endless variety of terrain, with some wacky creativity tossed in.
 In direct opposition to this, is Japan, a country long associated with some of the most consistent and high quality snow on earth, yet little industry influence.
 Though for decades a handful of OG surfers have been building an under the radar community around riding mountains like waves.

-Moss founder Shinzo Tanuma made his first “snowstick” prototype in 1971, and released the first line of Moss snowsurfboards in 1979.
-Three years later he helped found the Japan Snow Surfing Association to support the scene and host regional events, giving rise to the next generation of riders in the process, including Gentemstick’s very own founder Taro Tamai.
+Moss Snowstick founder Shinzo Tanuma made his first “snowstick” prototype in 1971, and released the first line of Moss snowsurfboards in 1979.
+Three years later he helped found the Japan Snow Surfing Association to support the scene and host regional events, giving rise to the next generation of riders in the process, including Gentemstick’s own founder Taro Tamai.